Astronautical hygiene: Personal hygiene

 Cleaning and waste disposal issues arise when dealing with low gravity environments.
 On the International Space Station, there are no showers, and astronauts instead take short sponge baths, with one cloth used to wash, and another used to rinse.
 Since surface tension causes water and soap bubbles to adhere to the skin, very little water is needed.
 Special non-rinsing soap is used, as well as special non-rinsing shampoos.
 Since a flush toilet would not work in low gravity environments, a special toilet was designed, that has suction capability.
 While the design is nearly the same, the concept uses the flow of air, rather than water.
-In the case of the space shuttle, waste water is vented overboard into space, and solid waste is compressed, and removed from the storage area once the shuttle returns to earth.
+In the case of the space shuttle, waste water is vented overboard into space, and solid waste is compressed, and removed from the storage area once the shuttle returns to Earth.
 The current toilet model was first flown on STS-54 in 1993, and features an unlimited storage capacity, compared to only 14-day capacity of the original shuttle toilets, and the new model has an odor-free environment.

 Inside the ISS, astronauts wear ordinary clothes.
-Though the clothes are not washed and have been worn until considered too dirty, after that they are then either taken back to Earth as rubbish or are packaged and ejected along with other waste to burn up in the atmosphere.
-Only with 2020 detergents for washing clothes in space without the need of water are being developed for NASA.
+The clothes are not washed, and are typically worn until being considered too dirty, at which point they are taken back to Earth as rubbish, or ejected as waste to burn up in the atmosphere.
+In 2020, per agreement between NASA and Procter & Gamble, research into space-usable detergents began; in 2021, an experimental detergent was launched aboard SpaceX CRS-24.

 Control of gases in spacecraft

-Toxic gases are produced as an off-gassing from the astronauts and non-metallic materials e.g. surface coatings, adhesives, elastomers, solvents, cleaning agents, heat exchanger liquids etc. Above specific concentrations, if inhaled, the gases could affect the ability of the crew to carry out their duties effectively.
+Toxic gases are produced as an off-gassing from the astronauts and non-metallic materials e.g. surface coatings, adhesives, elastomers, solvents, cleaning agents, heat exchanger liquids, etc. Above specific concentrations, if inhaled, the gases could affect the ability of the crew to carry out their duties effectively.

 Most of the toxicological data on gas exposure is based on the 8-hour work period of the terrestrial worker and is therefore unsuitable for spacecraft work.
 New exposure times (astronautical hygiene data) have had to be established for space missions where exposure can be uninterrupted for up to 2 weeks or longer with no daily or weekend periods.